Never underestimate the importance of great novel titles. They matter artistically. And perhaps more importantly, they matter commercially.

 Some novelists need a title before they begin to write – without one, they have no sense of destination.
 Others are happy to wait until the writing is finished (when titles are arguably much easier to find) and make do with a “working title” in the meantime.

 The choice is yours.

-I should say here that titles, along with book jacket designs, are things which publishing houses view as belonging more to the sales department than the creative one.
+I should say here that titles, along with cover designs, are things that publishing houses view as belonging more to the sales department than the creative one.

-I will leave it to you to decide whether that is right or wrong, but don’t be surprised if you are asked to change the title after the novel is accepted.
+I’ll leave it to you to decide whether that’s right or wrong.
+Just don’t be surprised if you’re asked to change the title after the novel is accepted.

 Here, then, are the potential sources for great novel titles…

 1. The Theme

 All good novels have a theme.
 And novel titles can simply state this theme directly…